What you will study

 - Guided independent study, directed research and reading as well as tutor-marked assignments, including a final report, to reinforce learning

 - Advanced diploma from London School of Finance and Law upon course completion

 This non-credit advanced diploma is intended for experienced professionals who want to upgrade their professional skills by developing research skills to investigate a topic of interest in the fields of business management, finance, tax law, business and financial journalism or education.

 This course can be taken alongside your professional studies elsewhere or as part of your informal career development programme.
 It will be of particular value to educators, journalists as well as tax, accounting and finance practitioners who are planning to enrol in a higher-level research degree at a university or are involved in research projects at work.

 You will be encouraged to relate the content of the module to your own professional experiences.
 Therefore, you will need access to formal or informal workplace settings relevant to your chosen research topic to collect primary data.
 Alternatively, you may opt out for desk research based on a review of models and theories and the analysis of secondary data derived from official sources or existing research findings.

-When enrolled in this course, you will work alongside our research team at the LSFL Centre for Research in Finance and Tax Law.
+When enrolled in this course, you will work alongside our research team at the LSFL Centre for Research in International Finance and Tax Law.
 Your research articles will be published in our School’s finance magazines and research journal, providing you with a proven record of publications.

 You may be eligible for research funding.
 Find more information about research at LSFL here.